Congestion charging possible under ticketing system

 Wrangles with Auckland Transport (AT) have held up a national system for years.
 The business case stressed Waka Kotahi was keeping Auckland on board and "AT is increasingly supportive".

 Auckland stands to gain the most if the new system boosts patronage as forecast.
-A mere 0.5 percent boost in customers nationally would be worth $236 million in benefits.
+A mere 0.5 percent boost in customers nationally would be worth $236m in benefits.

 Overall, it was forecast the ticket system would increase passenger trip numbers by 2 percent in 2026/27, and by up to 5 percent by year 10.